Superfields, nilpotent superfields and superschemes: How to deal with algebraic constraints.

-\begin{example} Let us consider the algebra of polynomials in two variables, $\C[x, y]$, and the ideal generated by the element $x^2$.
-The quotient $F=\C[x, y]/\langle x^2\rangle$ is not an affine algebra, since it contains a nilpotent, namely, the element $x$.
+\begin{example} Let us consider the algebra of polynomials in one even variable, $\C[\epsilon]$, and let $(\epsilon^2)$ be the ideal generated by the element $\epsilon^2$.
+The quotient $F=\C[\epsilon]/( \epsilon^2)$ is not an affine algebra, since it contains a nilpotent, namely, the element $\epsilon$.
 A generic element of $F$ will be of the form

-The solution of the polynomial equation $x^2=0$ over $\C$ is just $x=0$ and in fact, $F_\red\cong \C[y]$.
+The solution of the polynomial equation $\epsilon^2=0$ over $\C$ is just $\epsilon=0$ and in fact, $F_\red\cong \C$.
 Nevertheless, the algebra $F$ keeps track of the double multiplicity of the solution, so it has more information.
-The maximal ideals (that are also prime ideals) in $\rspec(F)$ are of the form $\langle y-a, x^2\rangle$, $a\in \C$ and the stalk of the sheaf at such point is
+The only prime ideal is $\fp=(\epsilon)$ and the stalk of the sheaf at such point is